 Firearm Ordinances

 During the 2021 Colorado legislative session, state lawmakers passed a law to give localities the flexibility to come up with their own ordinances addressing the sale, purchase, or possession of firearms within their jurisdictions (Colorado Senate Bill 21-256).
-The City and County of Broomfield is joining other organizations and governments across Colorado and the United States to do that.
+The City and County of Broomfield is joining other organizations and governments across Colorado and the United States to establish specialized Firearm Ordinances.
+To see the full text, select the title link for each ordinance.

 Ordinance 2188